Tuesday, October 29, 2024

 Monday, November 1, 2021

-Section 498A IPC is inserted in the Indian Penal Code in 1983 and provides to protect women from cruelty in their matrimonial homes.
-The Malimath Committee Report (2003), twenty years after the enactment of Section 498A noted,
+Section 498A IPC was inserted in the Indian Penal Code in 1983 and provides to protect women from cruelty in their matrimonial homes.
+The Malimath Committee Report (2003), twenty years after the enactment of Section 498A, noted,

-The Committee while making such observations expressed its apprehensions in the ability of the criminal justice system to provide justice.
+The Committee, while making such observations, expressed its apprehensions about the ability of the criminal justice system to provide justice.
 However, the committee has failed to recognize that

 Second, the context of the relationship between the perpetrator and the victim does not make domestic violence a lesser crime.
-Rather the severity of the crime is adverse in situations where the batterer is in the capacity to exert financial, emotional and social control over the victim because of the relationship and the victim is financially dependent on the perpetrator.
+Rather, the severity of the crime is adverse in situations where the batterer is in the position to exert financial, emotional, and social control over the victim because of the relationship, and the victim is financially dependent on the perpetrator.

-Fifth, the policemen are not overzealous to arrest the accused.
-Rather studies have shown that women undergo hassles in filing the FIR.
+Fifth, the policemen are not overzealous in arresting the accused.
+Rather, studies have shown that women undergo hassles in filing the FIR.
 Also, at every step of the trial, mediation is enforced vehemently to compel women to reconcile.

-Sixth, making the offence compoundable will not serve the purpose as neither this will deter the perpetrator nor it will help to salvage the relationship.
-Experiences show that violence escalates in situations when women are pushed back in abusive situations without the guarantee of safety.
+Sixth, making the offence compoundable will not serve the purpose, as neither will it deter the perpetrator nor will it help to salvage the relationship.
+Experiences show that violence escalates in situations when women are pushed back into abusive situations without the guarantee of safety.

 Despite its pitfalls, this erroneous approach sets precedents, is being repeated multiple times, and has major implications for diluting the procedures and provisions relating to criminal law.
 Over the years, the state has followed the recommendations blindly without testing the validity of claims or referring to the existing research to suggest changes.